 Window treatments are made a little bit smaller than the width of your window to ensure they don't rub and cut into each other when drawn up or down.
 This leaves just enough space on either side for light and heat from outside to filter inside!

-At ShadeMonster, all window treatments are custom-made to fit your windows with precision.
-Depending on the type of shade chosen for a particular window, you will have different degrees of light gaps in between blinds shades and curtains – cellular shades for example, have as little as ¼” gap while roller blinds, solar shades, and sheer shades can be up to 1/2" from each side.
+Depending on the type of shade chosen for a particular window, you will have different degrees of light gaps between your blinds, shades, and curtains – cellular shades for example, have as little as ¼” gap while roller blinds, solar shades, and sheer shades can be up to 1/2" from each side.